chrismartinjazz/odin-chess/refactoring.md

 - BoardDisplayer knows, holds onto etc nothing.
 Should be a module.

 ### Pieces(108)
 - Each piece knows its possible directions of movement, maximum squares to move and what color it is.
-No change of state.
+No change of state within a piece.

+### LegalMoves
+- legal_moves is called from:
+    - Chess
+        - #game_loop (for current_player)
+    - GameBoard
+        - #in_check? (in conjunction with @king_position)